victorvmz21/VictorDroneDeploy/README.md

 # Victor's Drone Deploy Test

-This project I am using SwiftUI without library
+This project I am using SwiftUI without any 3rd party library

 ## How to build the app